Best 27-Inch Monitors for WFH 2026: 7 Picks $200-$1K

 Key Takeaways

 Seven 27-inch monitors ranked for WFH in 2026.
-Dell U2723QE is the top pick, ASUS ProArt PA279CRV the value pick.
+Dell U2723QE is the top pick, the ASUS ProArt PA279CRV the value pick.
 USB-C PD and panel type compared.

 Our Verdict